GirlGuiding North West England · The Serengeti, Tanzania

 "Not held back.
 Not labelled.
 Not controlled.
 Just Eleanor — going where she was always headed."

 The lion imagery that runs through Eleanor's story isn't accidental.
-Her grandad dedicated years to Lions Club International — an organisation built on service, courage and community.
-Her grandma leads that legacy today.
+Her grandma and late grandad have dedicated years to Lions Club International, an organisation built on service, courage and community.
+Her grandma, 84, still continues that service today.
 When Eleanor stands in the Serengeti, she'll carry their spirit, and her own.
 The granddaughter of Lions.
 Now among them.

 How She's Getting There